benkehoe/aws-sso-util/README.md

 I am against client-side generation of CloudFormation templates, but if you don't want to trust this 3rd party macro, you can generate the CloudFormation templates directly.

-`aws-sso-util cfn` takes one or more input files, and for each input file, generates a CloudFormation template and potentially one or more child templates.
+`aws-sso-util admin cfn` takes one or more input files, and for each input file, generates a CloudFormation template and potentially one or more child templates.
 These templates can then be packaged and uploaded using [`aws cloudformation package`](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/cloudformation/package.html) or [the SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html), for example.

 The input files can either be templates using the Macro (using the `--macro` flag), or somewhat simpler configuration files using a different syntax.